World Sees Third-Warmest July With Slight Respite In Global Temperatures

 "Two years after the hottest July on record, the recent streak of global temperature records is over for now.
 But this doesn't mean climate change has stopped," said Carlo Buontempo, director of the C3S.

 Buontempo noted that the world continued to witness the effects of a warming climate in July, including extreme heat and catastrophic floods.
-He called for greater preparedness, warning that without the rapid stabilization of greenhouse gas concentrations in the atmosphere, new temperature records and worsening climate impacts should be expected. - NNN-XINHUA
+He called for greater preparedness, warning that without the rapid stabilisation of greenhouse gas concentrations in the atmosphere, new temperature records and worsening climate impacts should be expected.

 Legal Disclaimer: